mmirudeea/website/website/tutorial/embassy/index.md

 cargo run
 ```

 will automatically call the command from option 2, without having to specify the path to the binary.
+Also, `cargo run` compiles your code first if you've made any changes to it.

 :::tip
 As it will be required later in the tutorial, you should also add